vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 |TKO-TKGS-002|Deploy Supervisor cluster control plane nodes in large form factor.|Large form factor should suffice to integrate Supervisor Cluster with TMC and velero deployment.|Consume more Resources from Infrastructure.|
 |TKO-TKGS-003|Register Supervisor cluster with Tanzu Mission Control.|Tanzu Mission Control automates the creation of the Tanzu Kubernetes clusters and manage the life cycle of all clusters centrally.|Need outbound connectivity to internet for TMC registration.|

-**Note:** SaaS endpoints here refers to Tanzu Mission Control, Tanzu Service Mesh and Tanzu Observability.
+>**Note** SaaS endpoints here refers to Tanzu Mission Control, Tanzu Service Mesh and Tanzu Observability.

 ### Recommendations for Tanzu Kubernetes Clusters